gazzamc/Milestone-Project-Two/README.md

 - You can skip the intro credits using the checkbox in the start screen.
 - Players can move, shoot and dodge when controlling the character.
 - Every 30 seconds health spawns based on the users position.
-- The enemies aim randomly(within a range) which makes it more challenging when trying to figure out where to move.
+- The enemies aim randomly (within a range), which makes it more challenging when trying to figure out where to move.
 - The UI keeps track of your Bullets/Score and Combos.
-- The game over dialog gives the player their stats for that session.
+- The "Game Over" dialog gives the player their stats for that session.
 Enemies spawned, waves completed, highests combo and final score.
-- If the player is out of ammo and tries to shoot a message will pop up to say they're out of ammo.
+- If the player is out of ammo and tries to shoot, a message will pop up to say they're out of ammo.
-- The players has an option to adjust some of the variables in the start menu, such as spawn rate of health/enemies.
+- The player has the option to adjust some of the variables in the start menu, such as spawn rate of health/enemies.

 ### Features left to Implement

 - I wanted to add different types of enemies that would deal different amounts of damage and make the player use the animations a bit more.
 - I wanted to add a boss fight between rounds.
-- I was thinking of adding a life system, so 3 lives which would be represented in the UI and you would just reset if you died until the lives were gone.
+- I was thinking of adding a life system, the player would have 3 lives which would be represented in the UI.
+The game would reset if you died until the lives were gone.
 - It would have been nice to have different perks for the two different characters.
-- I wanted to implement a leaderboard that would show up on the game over screen [If completed all waves].
+- I wanted to implement a leaderboard that would show up on the "Game Over" screen [If completed all waves].
 This would show the top 20 scores with a username.

 ## Technologies Used